Session Type(s): Panel

 Donell Jefferson works at T-Force, formerly UPS Freight.
 He is a 15 year Teamster.
 He was instrumental in the organizing of first Overnight and later UPS Freight.
 Having been through both campaigns, Donnell knows the intimidation and harassment first hand from supervisors and management when workers try to organize under America’s broken labor laws.
 Now working with the Teamsters Volunteer Organizing Team, Jefferson is a key proponent of building community support for non-union workers, including Amazon workers, with Teamster members and the broader community.

-I joined Good Jobs First, a government watchdog that promotes transparency and accountability around the use of economic development subsidies, in 2020.
-We’re home to Amazon Tracker, which compiles as many public subsidies as we can find given to the company: So far, at least $4.1 billion.
+Arlene joined Good Jobs First, a government watchdog that promotes transparency and accountability around the use of economic development subsidies, in 2020.
+Good Jobs First is home to Amazon Tracker, which compiles as many public subsidies as we can find given to the company: So far, at least $4.1 billion.

-Massive companies like Amazon are some of the biggest winners from our current structure of economic development.
-We’re working to change that.
+Massive, highly profitable companies like Amazon – which often have lengthy records of worker misconduct – are some of the biggest winners from the current structure of economic development.
+Good Jobs First fights to change that.

 Andrea Vidaurre (she/her) grew up in the unceded territories of the Tongva, also known as the “Inland Empire” of Southern California and graduated with a BA in Global Studies from the University of California, Riverside.
 She has lived at the intersections of multiple issues which led her to engage in work that advances her communities’ quality of life.
 Over the past couple of years, she has worked towards environmental justice throughout the Inland Empire.
 She is a co-founder, member and policy analyst of the Peoples Collective for Environmental Justice, a community based organization focused on fighting environmental racism and finding solutions through community work.